Ivan Kljaković Gašpić: Sailing career

 Gašpić started sailing at age 12 in an Optimist dinghy, encouraged by his father.
 He competed for the first time in 1997, and became the Optimist European Champion in 1998.
 The same year, he was named Dalmatia Athlete of the Year.
 He went on to win other junior competitions, becoming the European Junior Laser champion in 2003 and the European and World Junior Finn class champion in 2005.
 He won a silver medal at the 2007 Finn European Championship.

 He later competed in the 2008 Summer Olympics in Beijing, placing eighth in the Finn class competition.
-The following year, he won a bronze medal at the Finn World Championship in Denmark, and in 2011 he placed tenth in the Finn class event at the ISAF Sailing World Championships in Perth.
+The following year, he won a bronze medal at the Finn Gold Cup in Denmark, and in 2011 he placed tenth in the Finn class event at the ISAF Sailing World Championships in Perth.

 He first entered the top 10 in the International Sailing Federation's Finn class world rankings in May 2006, and was placed number 1 in July 2009.
 He has remained in the top 5 since then, and is currently ranked third.

 At the 2012 Summer Olympics, he finished in 5th place.